lynnpye/sl_triggers/src/sl_triggers_sltscripts.md

 ##### Okay, yeah, sure, give me a hard time.
 Feels garish, to be honest.
 But really, these are little scripts, I will refer to them as such, but Papyrus is referred to as a "script" language, the .psc files are also "scripts", but then this documentation also has to refer to the Papyrus... script.. side of things.
 So...
 SLTScript...
 SLTScripts... sltscript... sltscripts...

 #### Footnote about formats
 ##### There is still support for the original .json format, and for now it hasn't caused any problems to retain it, but I don't plan to make more scripts for it and if something comes up where I need to choose between a new feature and retaining .json support, I would likely drop .json support.
-I prefer the .ini format as I think it is cleaner, but have no desire to remove it when retaining it costs me nothing.
+I prefer the .sltscript format as I think it is cleaner, but have no desire to remove it when retaining it costs me nothing.